niharika2810/niharika2810.github.io/2020-09-18-how-recyclerView-works-internally.md

-Wait, Before we move to <b>RecyclerView</b> internals, one should be clear why it came to existence when we already had <b>ListView</b>.
+Wait, Before we move to <b>RecyclerView</b> internals, one should be clear about why it came to existence when we already had <b>ListView</b>.

 With <b>ListView</b>, We had some downsides :